HUD-Software/core/README.md

 ### `core_test` target

-This si the test executable target.
+This is the test executable target.
 It produce a test executable that performs all `core` tests.